saucelabs/sauce-school/tools/site/codelabs/Module2_SeleniumJS.md

 #### NOTE

 The versions of each of the dependencies will change over time.
-If you have an IDE, it will give you options for each one & auto-fill the most recent version for you if you use npm.
+If you have an IDE, it will give you options for each one & auto-fill the most recent version for you if you use `npm`.
 Otherwise, research what the most recent or best version of each dependency is.

 --